-- In the United States, there are over 100 gun deaths each day and about 38,000 each year.
+- In the United States, there are more than 100 gun deaths each day and about 38,000 each year.

 - Despite the number of deaths, lingering health impacts from gunshot wounds, and the psychological impact a gun death or injury can have on a household or community, gun violence is framed as a political or criminal justice issue rather than a health issue.